NataliaKurd/NK_ADS_thesis/README.md

 # Thesis Repository

-This repository contains the code and data associated with my thesis on evaluating a transformer-based model for information extraction tasks, specifically focusing on Named Entity Recognition (NER) and Relation Extraction (RE).
-The study was conducted in collaboration with Knights Advanced Analytics.
+This repository contains the code associated with my thesis on evaluating a transformer-based model for information extraction tasks, specifically focusing on Named Entity Recognition (NER) and Relation Extraction (RE).

 ## Repository Structure